My best Christmas Gift Reveals from 2019

 This painting came out of a couple different photos as well.
 Hank liked getting right up front and personal with the camera, and Frank… well Frank less so.

-Because this was going to be a surprise gift to a pet parent, we made what we had work just fine.
+Because this was going to be a surprise Christmas gift to a pet lover, we made what we had work just fine.

 It was a challenge getting all those expressive little wrinkles in on an 8″x8″ canvas, but fortunately I’ve had practise with French Bulldog Foreheads before.